 Teaching is certainly challenging, but it can be immensely rewarding.
 There are few other professions that have the potential to make such a difference to individual lives – not only to a young person’s career, but to their wider interests, personal development, confidence and wellbeing.

 Teachers work in a wide variety of settings, in schools and colleges from nursery to secondary level, in further or higher education, and in the statutory and private sectors.
 You can work as a general teacher (particularly in a primary school, where teachers tend to work across the whole curriculum); specialise in one subject area; or focus on children with special educational needs.

 To get detailed information about typical jobs within these areas – including day-to-day activities, the qualifications you need and what you might expect to earn – visit the Prospects careers website, GradIreland website, or Skills Development Scotland website.
-More information can also be found about routes to entering teaching by downloading our Becoming a teacher booklet.
+More information can also be found about routes to entering teaching by downloading one of our Becoming a teacher guides.

 How the OU can help

 Teaching is a graduate profession, and the early years sector is moving the same way, so you’ll need a degree as a starting point.

 The Open University offers flexibility, quality and a huge choice of options.
 You could study a subject that you’re passionate about and would like to teach later on.
 Alternatively, you could study a degree with an education focus, choosing from courses such as early years, childhood and youth studies, or the teaching and learning of mathematics.